Ishq Murshid: Reception

+Critical reception

 DAWN Images noted, along with the characters of some other television productions, the character of the male protagonist for being in love and the female protagonist's character for being outspoken.
-In an article by Redbrick, The reviewer praised Abbas Khan's transition between two characters and called it as "effortless", with the character of female protagonist as "clichéd and forgettable".
+In an article by Redbrick, The reviewer praised Bilal's transition between two characters and called it as "effortless".

 Ratings

 In its 18th episode which aired in February 2024, the series received the rating of 22.3 TRP, the highest for the network and third highest for the entire PTV.
-The first episode for the series gained more than 71 million views on YouTube.
+The first episode for the series gained more than 92 million views on YouTube.